retypeapp/retype/guides/cli.md

 output: docs
 ```

-The `input` and `output` configs provide unlimited flexibility to instruct Retype on where to get your project content and configurations files and where to output the generated website.
+The `input` and `output` configs provide unlimited flexibility to instruct Retype on where to get your project content and configurations files, and where to output the generated website.

 ### Options

 ```
-build:
+Description:
-  Generate a static website
+  Generate a static website from the project

 Usage:
-  retype build [options] [<path>]
+  retype build [<path>] [options]

 Arguments:
-  <path>    Path to the project root or a Retype config [Optional]
+  <path>  Path to the project root or project config file [Optional]

 Options:
-  --output <output>        Custom path to the output directory --secret <secret>        Retype secret license key --override <override>    JSON configuration overriding Retype config values -v, --verbose            Verbose logging
+  --output <output>      Custom path to the output directory --secret <secret>      Retype license key
+  --password <password>  Private page password --override <override>  JSON configuration overriding project config values -w, --watch            Watch for file changes
+  -v, --verbose          Enable verbose logging
+  -a, --api              Watch for API changes
   -?, -h, --help         Show help and usage information
 ```

 ### `--override`